zombieCraig/DartRPG/memory-bank/progress.md

 - ✅ Comprehensive logging system and log viewer

 ### Recently Completed
+- ✅ Implemented automatic processing of oracle references in oracle results
+- ✅ Enhanced DataswornLinkParser to handle both link formats for oracle references
+- ✅ Created OracleReferenceProcessor utility to process nested oracle references
+- ✅ Updated OracleResultText widget to handle reference processing with loading indicators
+- ✅ Enhanced OracleRoll model to store nested oracle rolls
+- ✅ Modified all oracle rolling methods to use the new reference processing functionality
+- ✅ Added comprehensive error handling and logging for oracle reference processing
+- ✅ Improved oracle result display to show nested oracle rolls
+- ✅ Added unit tests to verify oracle reference processing functionality
+- ✅ Fixed issue with collections in JSON file not being properly parsed
 - ✅ Standardized logging approach to always use LoggingService instead of dart:developer
 - ✅ Updated DataswornLinkParser to use LoggingService for consistent logging
 - ✅ Enhanced logging with proper tags and context information for better traceability